Your Wine List Is Costing You Sales (And It Isn't the Markup)

 Three seconds decide whether a guest engages with your wine list.
 Most lists lose them in that window.
 Why do digital changes the math?

 A wine list that's hard to read is a wine list that gets ignored.
-And when guests ignore the wine list, they default to whatever they ordered last time, which is usually a glass of Pinot Grigio they don't particularly enjoy but can pronounce.
+And when guests ignore the wine list, they default to whatever they ordered last time, which is usually a glass of Pinot Grigio they don't particularly enjoy.

-The three seconds that decide a wine sale
+The five seconds that decide a wine sale

 The default move is to blame the markup.
 The markup is rarely the problem.
 The problem is that the list asks guests to do too much work, in dim light, while talking to four other people.